devonapple/ergo_wiki/Set-up-a-full-node.md

 ## Setting up an Ergo node

 When the environment is ready it is time to download the latest [Ergo client release](https://github.com/ergoplatform/ergo/releases/) and create a configuration file.
+Note that instead of downloading the jar, you can clone the repository and create the jar yourself using [SBT](https://www.scala-sbt.org/) by issuing the `sbt assembly` command.

-All parameters are described in the [default configuration file](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/application.conf).
+All configuration parameters are described in the [default configuration file](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/application.conf).
 In your configuration file, you only need to rewrite parameters that you want to change from the default values.
 As an example, you can check the [sample configuration file](https://github.com/ergoplatform/ergo/blob/master/src/main/resources/nodeTestnet/application.conf) for the latest testnet which contains only the important parameters.

 Letʼs now take a few important steps: